MegaRockLabs/cw-extra/packages/cw82/README.md

 T: Clone + fmt::Debug + PartialEq + JsonSchema
 ```

-The package provides an `Cw82ExecuteMsg` alias and no macro attributes
+The package provides a default `Cw82ExecuteMsg` alias and `#[account_execute]` macro attribute that injects the variant into your execute message.

+Both macros anticipate a `QueryMsg` or `ExecuteMsg` to have a template parameter `T` that is used to customize the type of the inner cosmos messages.
+Keep in mind that they only recognize the letter T and will not work with other letters

 ## Examples